Central Intelligence Agency: Yugoslav wars

-In 1989; Yugoslavia officially dissolved into six republics, with borders drawn along ethnic and historical lines: Bosnia and Herzegovina, Croatia, Macedonia, Montenegro, Serbia, and Slovenia.
+In 1989, Yugoslavia officially dissolved into six republics, with borders drawn along ethnic and historical lines: Bosnia and Herzegovina, Croatia, Macedonia, Montenegro, Serbia, and Slovenia.
 This quickly dissolved into ethnic tensions between Serbs and other Balkan ethnicities.
-In 1991, the CIA predicted that tension in the region would evolve into a full blown Civil war.
+In 1991, the CIA predicted that tension in the region would evolve into a full-blown civil war.
 In 1992, the U.S. embargoed the trafficking of weapons into both Bosnia and Serbia in order to not prolong the war and the destruction of impacted communities.
-In May 1994, the CIA reported that the embargo had been ignored by countries such as Malaysia and Iran who moved weapons into Bosnia.
+In May 1994, the CIA reported that the embargo had been ignored by countries such as Malaysia and Iran, who moved weapons into Bosnia.

 Iraq War

-Seventy-two days after the 9/11 attacks, President Bush told Secretary of Defense Rumsfeld to update the US plan for an invasion of Iraq, but not to tell anyone.
+Seventy-two days after the 9/11 attacks, President Bush told Secretary of Defense Rumsfeld to update the U.S. plan for an invasion of Iraq, but not to tell anyone.
 Rumsfeld asked Bush if he could bring DCI Tenet into the loop, to which Bush agreed.

 The CIA had put eight of their best officers in Kurdish territory in Northern Iraq.
 By December 2002, the CIA had close to a dozen functional networks in Iraq and would penetrate Iraq's SSO, tap the encrypted communications of the deputy prime minister, and recruit the bodyguard of Hussein's son as an agent.
 As time passed, the CIA would become more frantic about the possibility of their networks being compromised.
 To the CIA, the invasion had to occur before the end of February 2003 if their sources inside Hussein's government were to survive.
-The rollup would happen as predicted; 37 CIA sources recognized by their Thuraya satellite telephones provided for them by the CIA.
+The rollup would happen as predicted; 37 CIA sources were recognized by their Thuraya satellite telephones provided for them by the CIA.

 Former CIA deputy director Michael Morell apologized to Colin Powell for the CIA's erroneous assessments of Iraq's WMD programs.

 The case Colin Powell presented before the United Nations (purportedly proving an Iraqi WMD program) was inaccurate.
 DDCI John E. McLaughlin was part of a long discussion in the CIA about equivocation.
 McLaughlin, who would make, among others, the "slam dunk" presentation to the President, "felt that they had to dare to be wrong to be clearer in their judgments".
-The Al Qaeda connection, for instance, was from a single source, extracted through torture, and was later denied.
+The al-Qaeda connection, for instance, was from a single source, extracted through torture, and was later denied.
 The sole source for the allegations of Iraqi mobile weapons laboratories, code-named Curveball, was a known liar.
-A postmortem of the intelligence failures in the lead up to Iraq led by former DDCI Richard Kerr would conclude that the CIA had been a casualty of the Cold War, wiped out in a way "analogous to the effect of the meteor strikes on the dinosaurs."
+A postmortem of the intelligence failures in the lead-up to Iraq led by former DDCI Richard Kerr would conclude that the CIA had been a casualty of the Cold War, wiped out in a way "analogous to the effect of the meteor strikes on the dinosaurs."